Robotic Surgery by Pier Cristoforo Giulianotti - Chicago, Illinois

 The da Vinci surgical system

-The da Vinci surgical system is made of three components:
+The da Vinci surgical system is made of three components:- the surgeon’s console;

 The surgeon at the console looks into the screen which reproduces a magnified high-definition three-dimensional image captured by the 2 cameras of the robotic scope which is introduced into the surgical field through a laparoscopic trocar.